What is gefitinib?

 breathing problems, lung disease other than lung cancer; or

 Do not use gefitinib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using gefitinib and for at least 2 weeks after your treatment ends.

 It is not known whether gefitinib passes into breast milk or if it could harm a nursing baby.
 Do not breast-feed while taking gefitinib.